AcheronProject/AcheronDocs/docs/joker_mcus/joker.md

 - **Firmware compatibility**: target MCUs must be QMK-supported;
 - **Availability**: target MCUs must also be available for purchase for the general public (there are versions restricted to military or industrial use);
 - **Design licensing**: the Joker template should be KiCAD-compatible and open-source;
 - **Manufacturability**: the design must be manufacturable through a wide myriad (if not all) of the PCB manufacturers out there.
 There are some MCU versions that use BGA, UBGA and WLCSP packages which are only manufacturable in specialized fab houses.
-In this article we will focus on 48-pin variants, specifically UFQFPN-48 and LQFP-48 packages.
+In this article we will focus on 48 and 64-pin variants, specifically UFQFPN-48 and LQFP-48 packages for the 48-pin variants and LQFP-64 packages for 64-pin variants.

 ### 1.2 The STM approach and how we make use of it